Brown leaf spot and root rot of lupins

 When the next lupin crop is sown, soil-borne spores germinate and infect the roots of lupin seedlings.
 Spores that have survived on the soil surface are splashed upwards by rain droplets, and infect leaves and stem.

 Seed-borne infections are important for dissemination of the pathogen over long distances, and are responsible for initial infection in clean paddocks that are isolated from other lupin crops.
-Severely affected pods can contaminate seed lots and act as a source of infection after sowing.
 Once infection is established within the crop, secondary infection of other plant parts can occur by splash dispersal of fungal spores during rain.

 Brown leaf spot and root rot can be effectively controlled when an integrated approach to disease management is implemented.
 This involves using a number of strategies including crop rotations, seed dressings, resistant cultivars, and retaining cereal stubble.

 Crop rotation is an important management strategy as the number of Pleiochaeta spores in the soil is reduced by half, every year a non-lupin crop or pasture is grown in the rotation.
-The only other known host for brown leaf spot is seradella, a low-yielding legume which is not common in Victorian lupin areas.
 Sowing lupins into cereal stubble will reduce rain splash of spores onto lupin plants.
+Long rotations are important so that lupin stubble will be decomposed before the next lupin crop is sown.

 Another important method for controlling brown leaf spot is to apply a seed dressing, although this only suppresses the disease and does not provide complete control.